Blackpool Heritage Trams: Brush Railcoach cars

-In December 2013, former Permanent Way car No. 259 (originally No. 287, then 624, then Permanent Way car 748) and No. 632 which were preserved by the Fylde Transport Trust, returned to Rigby Road Depot from outside storage and await restoration before they can re-enter service as part of the heritage fleet.
-No. 621 was preserved at Beamish Museum until 2016 when it was donated to the heritage fleet in Blackpool and moved back there in December 2016.
-No. 621 returned to service in September 2017, repainted in 1950s green and cream livery.
-No. 623, painted in 1940s wartime green and cream livery, operates at Heaton Park Tramway in Manchester.
-In 2017, No. 623 went on loan to the Blackpool Tramway for the 80th anniversary of the Brush Railcoach cars.
-No. 625 is privately preserved and currently stored at Rigby Road Depot.
-No. 290 (627) is preserved by Fleetwood Heritage Leisure Trust.
-No. 630 operates at the National Tramway Museum in Crich.
-No. 630 was rebuilt in the 1990s with modern indicator headlamps, electrical equipment and bus-type seats and remains in this condition to represent its class in a heavily modernised version from this period of Blackpool's tramway history.
-No. 634 was privately sold and was on static display at the North Eastern Electrical Traction Trust museum painted in 1990s green and cream livery until 2016, when it was donated to the heritage fleet in Blackpool by its former owner and returned to Blackpool in February 2016 and will re-enter service in the future repainted in a version of its former Coral Island Terror Train advert that the tram carried in the late 1990s.
-No. 298 (635) was preserved by the National Tramway Museum in Crich and remains stored.
-No. 637 is privately preserved and is currently stored in Fleetwood.
+In December 2013, former Permanent Way car 259 (originally 287, then 624, then Permanent Way car 748) and 632 which were preserved by the Fylde Transport Trust, returned to Rigby Road Depot from outside storage and await restoration before they can re-enter service as part of the heritage fleet.
+621 was preserved at Beamish Museum until 2016 when it was donated to the heritage fleet in Blackpool and moved back there in December 2016.
+621 returned to service in September 2017, repainted in 1950s green and cream livery.
+623, painted in 1940s wartime green and cream livery, operates at Heaton Park Tramway in Manchester.
+In 2017, 623 went on loan to the Blackpool Tramway for the 80th anniversary of the Brush Railcoach cars.
+290 (627) and 625 are preserved by the East Anglia Transport Museum.
+630 operates at the National Tramway Museum in Crich.
+630 was rebuilt in the 1990s with modern indicator headlamps, electrical equipment and bus-type seats and remains in this condition to represent its class in a heavily modernised version from this period of Blackpool's tramway history.
+634 was privately sold and was on static display at the North Eastern Electrical Traction Trust museum painted in 1990s green and cream livery until 2016 when it was donated to the heritage fleet in Blackpool by its former owner and returned to Blackpool in February 2016 and was expected to re-enter service there repainted in a version of its former Coral Island Terror Train advert that the tram carried in the late 1990s.
+However, Blackpool Transport failed to complete the required work to return it to service and the tram left Blackpool for loan to the East Anglia Transport Museum in November 2023 and the tram re-entered service there in April 2024.
+298 (635) was preserved by the National Tramway Museum in Crich where restoration began in 2020.
+637 was privately preserved and was stored in Fleetwood where it was eventually scrapped in 2023.